avielmenter/TooManyHoox/README.md

 # About

 TooManyHoox is a simple state management library created to use React's hooks and context APIs.
-Hoox is similar to libraries like Redux, except that it is invoked via a custom hook, rather than through a component decorator.
+TooManyHoox is similar to libraries like Redux, except that it is invoked via a custom hook, rather than through a component decorator.

 # Examples